Anytime-Valid Answer Sufficiency Certificates for LLM Generation via Sequential Information Lift: Automated Skeleton Recipes

 \section{Automated Skeleton Recipes}

-Table~\ref{tab:auto-skeleton} demonstrates that automated skeletons perform comparably to hand-designed alternatives, with TPCA varying by 16 tokens (19\% relative variation, from 84.3 to 100.3) across all methods while maintaining consistent empirical risk control (0.083–0.094, all within target $\delta=0.1$).
+Table~\ref{tab:auto-skeleton} demonstrates that automated skeletons perform comparably to hand-designed alternatives, with TPCA varying by 16 tokens (19\% relative variation, from 84.3 to 100.3) across all methods while maintaining consistent premature-stop rate control (0.083–0.094, all within target $\delta=0.1$).

 \textbf{Distilled/Subsampled Submodel.} Use the base LM's tokenizer and decoding, but evaluate a smaller variant (e.g., width- or layer-reduced) to compute $S(y_t|x,y_{<t})$ logits.
 No prompt engineering is required.